Drew’s Revised Human Rights Policy

 Building on the work of diverse members of this community over the last several years, this updated and more comprehensive Policy reflects the University’s ongoing commitment to address discrimination, including sexual harassment.
 It provides a framework that will enhance the University’s capacity to investigate, remedy, and prevent incidents of discrimination or harassment in this community by building on the University’s experience to date.

 Summary: Key Provisions and Changes

-- Violations required to be proven by a preponderance of the evidence, a “more likely than not” standard only recently imposed by DOE’s Office of Civil Rights.
+- Violations will continue to be required to be proven by a preponderance of the evidence, a “more likely than not” standard, recently imposed by DOE’s Office of Civil Rights.

 - The position of Title IX Coordinator is continued.
 The Coordinator is charged with overseeing and coordinating Drew’s response to sexual harassment and discrimination.
 In addition, a Deputy Title IX Coordinator will help coordinate fact finding and investigations.

 While Drew’s anti-discrimination policies were supplemented and revised in 2011 and again in 2012, additional changes will be required for the spring 2014 semester as the Reauthorization of the Federal Violence Against Women Act (VAWA) becomes effective.
 That law expands the obligations imposed on institutions of higher education to include prohibitions and procedures designed to address domestic violence, dating violence, and stalking

 Important components of the University’s prior Policy are preserved.
 Disciplinary matters covered under the University’s Faculty Personnel Policy will continue to be heard under those procedures.
 Pre-existing procedures governing the conduct of hearings, appeal rights, and the equal treatment of each party will also be maintained.